 WHAT IS NOT AN EMERGENCY?

-It is NOT an emergency when there is no immediate danger to life or property.
-For example: break-ins or stolen vehicles that are discovered after the suspect(s) have left, barking dogs, loud parties or general inquires.
-It is NOT an emergency to report or enquire about earthquakes.
+When there is no immediate danger to life or property.
+For example: break-ins or stolen vehicles discovered after the suspect(s) have left, barking dogs, loud parties, or general inquires.
+It is NOT an emergency to report or inquire about earthquakes.

 WHAT NUMBERS DO I CALL IN A NON-EMERGENCY?